cstuartroe/teko/README.md

      * `typeof(int)` yields `type`, `int.to_str()` yields `"int"`
      * `typeof((int x) -> x^2)` yields `int(int x)`
    * Everything is a method: e.g., `+` is *always* an alias for `.add()`; `3 + 4` *is* `(3).add(4)`
-   * Everything is an expression - control blocks evaluate to a value
+   * Everything is an expression - assignments and control blocks evaluate to a value
  * Powerful data structures, including primitive arrays, linked lists, labels, maps, sets, structs, and enums
  * Fastidiousness about reference vs. value - functions support a `&` argument operator to pass an argument by reference
  * Easy support for asynchrony, including `begin { }` syntax for threading, `parallel` loops, `async` variables and functions, and even updating and halting function types
- * Support for effect typing of functions, such as marking functions as `async` (asynchronous, and allowed to alter asynchronous variables), `hanging` (pausing execution and needing to be restarted), `updating` (returning multiple values asynchronously), and with `throws` annotation (to denote which errors a method may throw)
+ * Support for effect typing of functions, such as marking functions as `async` (asynchronous, and allowed to alter asynchronous variables), `hangs` (pausing execution and needing to be restarted), `updates` (returning multiple values asynchronously), and with `throws` annotation (to denote which errors a method may throw)
  * Elements of functional or functional-by-default style programming:
    * First-order functions and function closures
    * Fastidiousness about mutability - mutable variables must be declared with the `var` keyword